graphopedia-xyz/graphopedia/decision-tree/index.md

     author: Wine Folly
     link:   https://winefolly.com/update/how-to-choose-wine/

+synonyms:
+  - flow chart

 ---

-Alternative name: flow chart.
-Decision trees is a type of flowchart where each internal node represents a question about an attribute, each branch represents the outcome of the test, and each leaf node represents a class label (the decision taken).
+is a type of flowchart where each internal node represents a question about an attribute, each branch represents the outcome of the test, and each leaf node represents a class label (the decision taken).
 The path connectors from root to leaf represent classification rules.

 <!--more-->